peterjstaker/event-finder/README.md

 ## Getting Started

-Simply enter your search parameters, either artist, event or genre and/or location, to begin your search.
-If no location is entered, the application will translate your IP address to your current location
+Simply enter your search, either artist, event to begin your search.
+The application will translate your IP address to your current location
-If you are interested in

 ## Built With
 * [Materialize]( https://materializecss.com/getting-started.html) - The web design framework used